ruilin-wu/Cyclo-AMC/README.md

 make all
 ```

-This command builds the full AI Engine project for Cyclo-AMC.
+This command builds the full AIE-ML project for Cyclo-AMC.

 ---